lupyuen/lupyuen.github.io/src/led.md

 _On macOS, why doesn't `screen` work for accessing the BL602 Demo Firmware?_

 BL602 Demo Firmware configures the UART Port for 2 Mbps.
+(Which is not a standard POSIX baud rate)

-This causes problems for older serial apps (like `screen`) that don't call macOS IOKit.
+This causes problems for POSIX serial apps (like `screen`) that don't call macOS IOKit.
 [See this](https://twitter.com/madushan1000/status/1345352779502669824)

 To fix this, use a newer serial app like __CoolTerm__...